 With my workshop, I hope that you have a much better idea of what you are getting and can see that the learning is current and relevant.
 I hope you believe that I am able to help you implement the strategies you are looking for.

-Registration for this six-week online workshop opened September 13, 2019 at 5 am PDT and ends September 27, 2019 at 5 pm PDT.
-The workshop begins on September 30, 2019 and ends on November 8, 2019.
-You have access to the workshop content for an additional ten weeks until January 17, 2020.
+Registration for my next six-week online workshop opens January 24, 2020 at 8 am PDT.
+The workshop begins on February 10, 2020 and ends on March 20, 2020 You have access to the workshop content for an additional ten weeks until May 29, 2020.

 My workshop is about strategies you can use in your classroom to help students deeply understand and make sense of mathematics.
 The focus is not on the content standards but rather the strategies we can use to teach them.
 These strategies help all students learn, from kindergarten through high school and beyond.